Coordinate-Cat/log/src/content/post/shortcut-keys-devtools.md

 ---
-title: "How to Implement Shortcut Keys to Open DevTools"
+title: "How to Implement Shortcut Keys to Open DevTools."
 description: This article explains how to use the `CmdOrCtrl+I` shortcut key to open DevTools in a Tauri application.
 It also covers implementation steps considering behavior in both debug and production environments.
 date: 2024-12-13
 tags: ["Tauri", "Rust", "DevTools"]